Accepted Students Information

 Facility Information

 Parking is available for all students.
-1Ls park in the Powerhouse Deck.
-The university charges a parking fee of $500/year which is billed to your account.
+First-Year students park in the Powerhouse Deck.
+The university charges an annual parking fee which is billed to your account.

 Parking and Locker Information